-I’m reflecting this week on what I learned about crisis management from a particularly experienced instructor pilot in the Air Force helicopter rescue unit were we were both assigned.
+I learned a great technique for business crisis management from a particularly experienced instructor pilot in the Air Force helicopter rescue unit were we were both assigned.
 He said that, in an emergency, the first thing to do is “hack the clock.”
 I wrote about this in August – but today I’m revisiting the topic and offering an infographic to glance at when you’re under pressure.

 Note: A little while ago I published Hack the Clock.
-It was the first real article published in this newer newsletter format, and I’ve been encouraged to see people ‘like’ and share it on LinkedIn and Twitter.
-Since then I’ve learned that a lot of readers appreciate seeing a visual with each article that expresses the key ideas without being wordiney.
+It was the first real article published in this newer newsletter format, and I’ve been encouraged to see people like and share the article.
+Since then I’ve learned that a lot of readers appreciate seeing a visual with each article that expresses the key ideas without being wordy.
 Today I’m taking a step in that direction – supplementing the original Hack the Clock article with an infographic.
 If I hear back that you like visuals like this, I’ll do more.
 So please see below and comment!

 Years ago, when I was training as a crew member in an Air Force helicopter rescue unit, we learned to follow three cardinal rules in an emergency: maintain control, analyze the situation, and take the appropriate action.
 Those rules — and the advice of an experienced instructor pilot — have stayed with me all these years.